 The first years

 On 1 January 1911 the tram services were inaugurated.
-Two more electric trams similar to the first five arrived in 1912 and on 24 May 1913 a new route between Alegria and Calhabé was opened.
+In 1912 two more electric trams similar to the first five arrived and on 24 May 1913 a new route between Alegria and Calhabé was opened.
 Between 1913 and 1927 there were no changes in the tram network.
 Four lines were operated, identified by colours:

 - Green: Estação Nova – Portagem – Praça 8 de Maio – Praça da República – Arcos do Jardim – Ladeira do Castelo – Rua Infante D.Augusto (now Rua Larga, but at that time the area was still one with narrow medieval streets) – Universidade (Largo Porta Férrea) v.v.